wistia/wistia-open-docs/_posts/private-sharing.md

 layout: post
 category: Private Sharing
 post_intro: <p>For many users, video is something that needs to be shared only amongst a few individuals; otherwise it should be completely private.</p><p>With Wistia, your account is both secure and not indexed - you can't search Google to find the videos inside.
 So if you want to share the video, but keep it secure, this guide is here to help.</p><p>Private sharing is right for you if you want to:</p><ul><li>Review and Approve content before it goes live</li><li>Share instructional videos with your team</li><li>Create internal content that contains sensitive information</li><li>Charge your customers to view content in a secure environment</li>
 description: Wistia makes it easy to privately share your videos with people.
-Invite people via email, require a password, and track how they watch in a secure environment.
+Invite people via email, and track how they watch in a secure environment.
 ---

 {% wistia_embed hashed_id: cfu321mfp9 %}